MoranSin/DataPipelinesFinal/README.md

 ## Scrapers

 Scrapers are automated jobs that fetch data from external sources.
-This project includes a **YouTube Scraper**, **SpotifyScraper** and **TiktokScraper** that gathers data about songs, charts, and artists from YouTube.
+This project includes a **YouTube Scraper**, **SpotifyScraper** and **TiktokScraper** that gathers data about songs, charts, and artists.

 ### YouTube Scraper